serboba/robowflex/robowflex_dart/README.md

 git clone -b v6.10.0 git://github.com/dartsim/dart.git
 ```

+You can also follow the DART installation instructions here: http://dartsim.github.io/install_dart_on_ubuntu.html

 ## OMPL Installation

 The DART module relies on recent versions of OMPL (> 1.4.0).